plopezmp/LBTM/README.md

 # LBTM
 Multiclass-Traffic-RFID-Simulator

-Simulates the operation in supermarket and hospital plant with different traffic classes
+Simulates the operation in supermarket and hospital plant with different traffic classes.
+The implementation is carried out through the [Netlogo](https://ccl.northwestern.edu/netlogo/) platform.

-- *hospital.nlogo* is the main Netlogo simulator for the dense RFID network for the hospital scenario.
+- *hospital.nlogo* is the main simulator for the dense RFID network for the hospital scenario.
-- *supermarket.nlogo* is the main Netlogo simulator for the dense RFID network for the grocery shop scenario.
+- *supermarket.nlogo* is the main simulator for the dense RFID network for the grocery shop scenario.

 - *Experiments_Hospital* and Experiments_Shop.
 These folders contain the experiments for the RFID network scenarios investigated in the publication